Social welfare

 Beneficiaries of international protection between the age of 18 and 67 can apply for:

-• Social benefit (algemene bijstand): The social benefit is meant to financially support people who are not able to cater for their own living and cannot rely on other social facilities until a job has been found;[1]
+• Social benefit (algemene bijstand): The social benefit is meant to financially support people who are not able to make their own living and cannot rely on other social facilities until a job has been found;[1]

 • Benefits (toeslagen), which have a different aim from the social benefit; and